munibrahman/McAfeePumpBot/README.md

 # McAfee Twitter Crypto Pump and Dump bot

-This script monitor's John McAfee's tweets and then purchases coins listed on binance based on the listed coins in his tweets.
+This script monitors John McAfee's tweets and then purchases coins listed on binance based on the listed coins in his tweets.

 ## A word of caution